 How to Encourage Monstera Aerial Roots to Grow?

 - Place the plant in the correct light setting.
-If the plant is large enough to move, use grow lights of blue and red spectrum for 12 hours.
+If the plant is large to maneuver, use artificial lights for 10-12 hours.

 - Ensure to provide the plant with a pot having a good amount of drainage holes.